Seagate/cortx/doc/integrations/restic.md

 Creating backups can be an annoyance yet a necessity.
 Everyday the amount of data being stored and processed is growing.
 It is not surprising that a backup in today's age can easily take hundreds of gigs of storage.
 Whilst we do have cloud storage available from various providers, a local solution would be preferred with quick and optomized access to large volumes of data.
 Enter CORTX!

 ### Hypothesis
-Integrating Label Studio, an open source data annotation tool widely used by global AI brands.
 Integrating, S3 services for result storing and data retrieval.
 Restic is compatible with cloud services in it's latest version, so it is good and compatible to integrate Cortx S3 with it since Cortx is a subset of Amazon S3.

 <b> What is CORTX?
 CORTX is a distributed object storage system designed for great efficiency, massive capacity, and high HDD-utilization.
 CORTX is 100% Open Source. </b>